artemmavrin/survive/doc/source/theory.rst

 Background and Theory
 =====================

-This page aims to quickly cover some basic survival analysis theory.
+This page aims to quickly cover some basic survival analysis.

 .. note::